 Before scientific proof connecting tobacco to lung cancer, around 40 percent of Americans smoked.
 Today, about 20 percent of the population smokes cigarettes.
 As more has become known about the leading causes of cancer, doctors and patients have been able to design better prevention methods.
 Back in 1992, there were 495.1 cases of cancer for every 100,000 people.
 In 2019, this figure dropped to 418.4 cases.
 Meanwhile, the death rate fell from 213.5 to 146 cases out of 100,000 people.

 While the current five-year survival rate is 70.3 percent, it was only 50 percent in 1975.
 This change is because people are less likely to get cancer today.
-By quitting cigarettes, eating healthy, weighing an average amount, and exercising, patients can prevent cancer from forming.
+Patients can prevent cancer from forming by quitting cigarettes, eating healthy, weighing an average amount, and exercising.
 If cancer does develop, new screening techniques can help.
 Colon cancer screening, pap tests, and mammograms can spot cancers early.
 By diagnosing and treating these cancers immediately, doctors can reduce cancer deaths.

 Research Challenges and Opportunities for the Future

-While research and innovation have helped make people healthier, potential pitfalls need to be avoided.
+While research and innovation have helped make people healthier, potential pitfalls must be avoided.
 Excessive screening can sometimes spot irregularities that will never actually become cancer.
-When this happens, someone may receive cancer treatments that they don’t need.
+When this happens, someone may receive cancer treatments they don’t need.

-In the future, prevention research should focus on cancer risk factors among older adults and early-onset cancer.
+Prevention research should focus on cancer risk factors among older adults and early-onset cancer in the future.
 Since 42.4 percent of American adults are currently obese, oncology research is increasingly vital in this field.
 Likewise, more cancer prevention research budgets should look at genetic risk factors and molecular subtypes of different cancers.

 The importance of cancer research is difficult to understate, but it’s often ignored by the people who are impacted the most.
 When a case of cancer is prevented through prevention techniques, patients are unaware that their long-term health and longevity have been improved.
-Despite the often thankless nature of research and innovation, this field can still have a tremendous impact on people’s lives throughout the country.
+Despite the often thankless nature of research and innovation, this field can still tremendously impact people’s lives throughout the country.